Postcards dipicting some of the artwork in Font-de-GAume

 We’re spending three nights at a delightful farm house, just a few kilometers from Les Eyzies.
-Nice to put our feet up after logging 100+ kilometers on our seven day walking tour of the Dorgdogne.
+Nice to put our feet up after logging 100+ kilometers on our seven-day walking tour of the Dordogne.
 Already dreaming about where my feet might take me next.

 We found this place through Rich Steves’ guide to France; not AirB&B as I mentioned in a previous version of this post.
 I’ll have to give this place a high rating; I’ll have more to say in a future post.
 We went into town for an afternoon tour of the Font-de-Gaume, one of the better known caves in the region.
 Photography is not allowed in the caves, so the best I could think of was to photograph some postcards that represent what we saw in the caves.
 Exquisite examples of poly-chrome Paleolithic art.